sinusinu/Uranus/README.md

 # Work in Progress

-Uranus is currently in an early stage of development: barely works, lots of problems, fine by me.
+Uranus is currently in an early stage of development.

 No support will be provided until the project reaches some stable point.

+# Download

+Grab the APK from [here](https://github.com/sinusinu/Uranus/releases/latest).

+Remember, no support.
+I don't accept any bug reports or pull requests for now.

 # What's *opinionated* about it?